Literature Has the Power to Change Lives

 In his free time, Mr. Britto enjoys reading, writing, playing disc golf, hiking, and cooking Italian food.

-Mr. Gordon has coached JV Soccer and golf here.
+Mr. Gordon has also been a dorm parent and coach for JV soccer and golf.
 His favorite pastimes include spending time with loved ones, watching movies, and golfing.

 Katharine Hoffman has been an honorary Greenie for as long as she can remember.

-“It is because of Christ School that I grew up having the neatness of my bed-making skills tested with the bounce of a quarter,” said Mrs. Hoffman, a new addition to the English Department.
+“It is because of Christ School that I grew up having the neatness of my bed-making skills tested with the bounce of a quarter,” said Mrs. Hoffman, who joined the English Department starting with the 2023-24 school year.

 Her father, Edward “Bru” Izard ’69, was the fourth boy in his family to attend Christ School and passed on much of its values.